Continental Innovates with Rancher and Kubernetes

 At Rancher Labs, we have been building Kubernetes distros that run on popular Linux distros like Ubuntu, CentOS, and RHEL for many years.
 We have always encountered an issue in Kubernetes operations: the need to patch and upgrade Linux and Kubernetes separately.
 This leads to a couple of challenges:

 Some operations teams patch Kubernetes aggressively but neglect to patch the underlying Linux operating system.
 This practice introduces significant security risks to the Kubernetes cluster.
 Unpatched CVEs in the underlying operating system threaten the security of the entire cluster.

 Other operations teams patch the underlying Linux installation, but they do so at an independent schedule without coordinating with their Kubernetes installation.
 Even though Kubernetes is designed to withstand individual node reboots, uncoordinated operating system upgrades can cause multiple nodes to become unavailable at the same time.
 This can cause the Kubernetes master to lose quorum or disrupt the application workload.

 Both Linux and Kubernetes are part of the foundational computing platform.
-Combining a Linux distro with a Kubernetes distro simplifies Kubernetes cluster operations and improves system security and reliability.
+Combining a Linux distro with a Kubernetes distro into a Kubernetes OS simplifies Kubernetes cluster operations and improves system security and reliability.

 K3OS combines a Linux distro with k3s, and it goes one step further to enable Linux system administration through Kubernetes.
 You no longer need to login to servers to manage them.
 The operations team can reconfigure Linux or trigger the upgrade of the entire Kubernetes cluster using a kubectl command.
 The upgrade process will cover both Kubernetes and the underlying Linux distro.
 The upgrade process can drain nodes and sequence server reboots to minimize workload disruption and eliminate the risk of quorum loss.